cbstodd/colinstodd-com-jekyll/_posts/code/2019-05-12-things-you-should-know-about-css.md

   - /posts/things-you-should-know-about-css/
 ---

-Most people use SASS/SCSS or LESS,  but maybe you don't need to?
+Most people use <a href="https://sass-lang.com/documentation/syntax" target="_blank" rel="noopener">SASS/SCSS</a> or <a href="http://lesscss.org/" target="_blank" rel="noopener">LESS</a>,  but maybe you don't need to?
 Here are a couple of reasons I'm opting to use vanilla CSS instead of SCSS in my projects.

 1. It's one less abstraction or process I need to compile.
 I can't tell you the number of times I build my application but something in the build process goes weary and it's because of something like SASS.

-2. CSS now has variables.
+2. <a href="https://developer.mozilla.org/en-US/docs/Web/CSS" target="_blank" rel="noopener">CSS</a> now has variables.
 That's right; The main reason I loved SCSS so much was because of the ability to create variables.
 Doing so allowed you to change the root variable and it would change everything application/site wide.
 It's pretty awesome, but now you can do the same with vanilla CSS.
 Most text editors & IDE's also support color highlighting too with CSS variables.
 It's simple, all you need to do is wrap your variables inside a `:root {}` like so

 ```css